Optimism-Educators/MSWord-Learning-Hub/docs/Lession/Lession 1/readme.md

 5. **Customizing Word Settings:**
    - Open **File > Options** to adjust Word’s appearance, language, and default settings.

-Would you like me to add screenshots or a step-by-step guide for a specific feature? 😊

-# **📑 Microsoft Word Structure & Overview**

-Microsoft Word is a powerful word-processing application that provides a structured interface to create, edit, format, and manage documents efficiently.
-Below is the **complete structure of MS Word**, including its main interface components, descriptions, and functions.

----

 ## Creating and Saving a Document
 ### Creating a New Document